 Change VPN Protocol

 VPN software gets you to access the internet through particular protocols, UDP, or TCP as discussed.
 Some networks limit the speed of some protocols.
-Therefore, protocols can be modified if you suffer from the low-speed connection until an optimal connection can be achieved with the highest connection speed.
+Therefore, protocols can be modified if you suffer from a low-speed connection until an optimal connection can be achieved with the highest connection speed.

 Use a Wired Connection

-Your internet connection speed may be limited by Wi-Fi connection because wireless connection depends on shared channels and data is transmitted between multiple devices, which will possibly lead to delays and low connection speed.
-Wire connection usually supports higher speed than a WiFi connection.
+Your internet connection speed may be limited by a Wi-Fi connection because wireless connection depends on shared channels and data is transmitted between multiple devices, which will possibly lead to delays and low connection speed.
+Wire connection usually supports a higher speed than a WiFi connection.

 Try Split Tunnel

 By default, most VPN apps send network traffic through encrypted tunnels so that users’ online security and privacy can be well protected.
 However, your VPN bandwidth can be consumed as well by doing this.
 For instance, if you only need a VPN to unblock a video streaming site, is it also necessary to route your browsing, email, and everything else through the same tunnel?
 Absolutely not.
-Split tunnels provide more control over the applications using VPN tunnels so that VPN traffic can be reduced and higher connection speed can be achieved.
+Split tunnels provide more control over the applications using VPN tunnels so that VPN traffic can be reduced and a higher connection speed can be achieved.

 Have you tried turning it off and on again?
 A universal solution in IT is to restart.
 In the case of VPNs, modems, routers, or your devices, restarting should always be the first port of call if you are getting extremely low speeds.
 Try it, you’ll be surprised how often it speeds up your internet connection!